Venice FAQs

 Generally no. This is a place of worship.
 Eat before you arrive or after you leave

 Yes.
 In Italy you must carry some form of ID – usually a passport.
 It may also be necessary for some attractions including St Mark’s Basilica.
+Having said that, some people for security purposes just carry a paper copy of their passport.
+It might also be worthwhile to have a scan of it on your phone.

 If you have booked tickets online, it is important to carry a printed copy of the ticket with you.